List of OHA Junior A standings: 1942–43

 The Hamilton Whizzers and the Stratford Kroehlers join the league.
 The Guelph Biltmore Mad Hatters drop out of the league.
 The Toronto Young Rangers drop out of the league.
 The Oshawa Generals won the J. Ross Robertson Cup, defeating the Brantford Lions 4 games to 1.

 1943–44

 The OHA splits into two groups when four teams join the league; the Galt Canadians, St. Catharines Falcons, Port Colborne Recreationists, and Toronto Young Rangers.
 The Hamilton Whizzers, become Hamilton Majors.
 The Oshawa Generals won the J. Ross Robertson Cup, defeating the Toronto St. Michael's Majors 4 games to 1.
+Oshawa's Ken Smith won the scoring title with 53 goals and 26 assists for 79 points, followed by teammates Bob Love (75) and Bill Ezinicki (63).

 1944–45

 The OHA groups are dissolved when the Brantford Lions, Stratford Kroehlers and Hamilton Majors drop out of league.
 The Galt Canadians become the Galt Red Wings.
 The Port Colborne Recreationists drop out of the league mid-season.
-The inaugural Red Tilson Trophy is awarded to Doug McMurdy, as the most outstanding player in the OHA.
+The inaugural Red Tilson Trophy is awarded to Doug McMurdy, as the most outstanding player in the OHA; Albert "Red" Tilson, a recent Oshawa Generals player and the OHA scoring champion of 1942–43, was killed in World War II action just as the 1944–45 OHA season was starting.
 The Toronto St. Michael's Majors won the J. Ross Robertson Cup, defeating the Galt Red Wings 4 games to 0.